 Bananas are wonderful for dogs as they contain potassium, vitamins, biotin, fiber, and copper.
 They can be a great low-calorie treat, combine them with peanut butter and your dog will love them.
 You might even enjoy them yourself.

 Peanut Butter Banana Pupsicles

 These are amazingly easy to make.
 Add both of the ingredients (banana and peanut butter) to a food processor, blender, or mixer until creamy.
 Or blend together by hand.
 I find they mix easier if the bananas are slightly frozen and cut up into chunks prior to blending.

 Next, spoon the mixture into ice cube trays, silicone molds, and small plastic containers or just freeze it on a plastic tray and cut it into pieces once frozen.
 They all work great and I promise your dogs won’t care what they look like.

 Freeze until firm, approximately 2 hours depending on the size of the treats.
 They can be stored in a freezer-safe container for up to 6 months, hopefully, your pooches won’t have to wait that long.

 Peanut Butter Banana Pupsicle

 - ¼ cup peanut butter

-- Spoon mixture into an ice cube tray or silicone molds and freeze.
+- Spoon the mixture into an ice cube tray or silicone mold and freeze.
 Keep treats in a freezer-safe ziplock bag or container.